Hack4Impact-UMD/food-for-all-dc/CONTRIBUTING.md

    ```

 2. **Code review checklist:**
-   - ✅ No console.logs (use `NotificationProvider` for errors)
+   - Use `NotificationProvider` for errors (no console.logs)
-   - ✅ No sensitive data (API keys, tokens)
+   - Use `src/config/apiKeys.ts` for API keys
-   - ✅ CSS variables used (no hardcoded values)
+   - Use CSS variables from `src/styles/theme.css`
-   - ✅ Common components used when appropriate
+   - Use common components when appropriate
-   - ✅ Error handling uses `formatServiceError()`
+   - Error handling uses `formatServiceError()`
-   - ✅ Services use singleton pattern
+   - Services use singleton pattern
-   - ✅ No `any` types
+   - No `any` types

 3. **Test:**
    - Test with different user roles if applicable